A Snapshot of Vietnam

 Culture and religion

 Like many other parts of the world, religion is these days less important than it was in the past.
 Young people are less likely to be influenced by old ideas of culture like Confucianism or the traditional religions that have been introduced into Vietnam over the centuries like Buddhism, Hoa Hao, Cao Dai, Christianity, and even Islam.
-The fact that Vietnam was and still is influenced by a more authoritarian form of Communism that tried to stamp out religious practices as well as the march of international influences, rapid urbanization, and the access to the Internet have meant that the old cultural practices are less common today.
+The fact that Vietnam was and still is influenced by a more authoritarian form of Communism that tried to stamp out religious practices as well as the march of international influences, rapid urbanization, and access to the Internet have meant that the old cultural practices are less common today.

 Family is very important still in Vietnam.
 Extended families often live together in the same building.
 In the old days, the father was the head of the household, even if female family members had an important economic role to play.
 Ancestor worship used to be an important cultural practice.
 This is still the case in more traditional communities.
 Ancestors are worshipped.
 Ceremonies revolve around important anniversaries of the death of well-venerated ancestors.

 Other cultural attributes often ascribed to the Vietnamese include the reserve they have to strangers and the concept of “face.”
 Face saving is still an important concept amongst business people and government officials.
-It is accepted practice not to openly criticize people in front of others.
+It is an accepted practice not to openly criticize people in front of others.
 It’s a bit hard to understand what ‘face’ is all about, but when a Vietnamese person loses face, it can be hard on their self-confidence.